davidcraft/SimKern/SIM1_README.md

 # REQUIREMENTS

 The SIM1 framework currently supports MATLAB and Octave as viable simulation engines.
 We have not yet extended the framework to consider logical or qualitative simulation engines.
 In the simulation engine, the user must specify which model-specific parameters are to be changed to produce a total number of K simulations of the system in question.
-(ADD TBD)
+For each of the K simulations, we will further simulate each member a total number of R times.

 # FRAMEWORK